DragonSenses/visionize/architectural-decision-log.md

 feat(ListOptions): Implement list delete server action

-Create the server action to delete a list, which Implements success and error callbacks to display appropriate toasts.
+Create the server action to delete a list, which implements success and error callbacks to display appropriate toasts.

 ```tsx
 import { toast } from 'sonner';